We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you are looking to build a tiny home on a budget, it is definitely possible.
 It may require a bit more planning to get started, but the payoff is worth it.
 While there are some financial investments you can’t skip, like insurance or the cost of a plot of land, there are certainly ways to make a tiny home feasible.

 When it comes to breaking down the cost, consider utilities, appliances and building materials.
 These three factors will have the most impact on your home budget.
-Opting for renewable energy, using recycled materials and living with less appliances are just a few ways you can make tiny home living truly affordable.
+Opting for renewable energy, using recycled materials and living with fewer appliances are just a few ways you can make tiny home living truly affordable.